The judge decides whether "wobbler" crimes will be sentenced as felonies or gross misdemeanors in Nevada.

 Note that there are some crimes called "wobblers" which can be either felonies or gross misdemeanors.
 In these cases the judge has the discretion to decide which one to convict the defendant of.
 Examples of wobblers in Nevada include:

-- The Las Vegas crime of assault with a deadly weapon
+- Attempts to commit the Las Vegas crime of assault with a deadly weapon

 If a defendant is charged with a felony, his/her lawyer's first line of attack is to attempt to get the charge dismissed outright.
 But if prosecutors insist on pressing charges, then the defense attorney would try to negotiate a plea bargain whereby the felony gets reduced to a gross misdemeanor or a misdemeanor.